 How Much Does Window Installation Cost In Bensalem?

-The amount you'll spend on window installation or replacement is influenced by several factors, including the number and size of the windows, how difficult your windows are to access or install, and the materials you choose.
-On average, Bensalem homeowners will spend roughly $280 per window*.
+The amount you'll spend on window installation or replacement is influenced by several factors, including how difficult your windows are to access or install, the materials you choose, and the number and size of the windows.
+On average, homeowners in Bensalem should expect to spend around $280 per window*.
 Below are additional cost breakdowns. *Cost data based on sample pricing for window installation from multiple retailers and adjusted for local cost of living.

 When To Replace Windows